damian-git-99/microservices-example-ddd-cqrs-hexagonal/README.md

 # Microservices

-Microservices using ddd, cqrs, hexagonal architecture with spring boot.
+Microservices using ddd, cqrs, event-based communication, hexagonal architecture with spring boot.

 ## Architecture
 - User Microservice: This microservice is responsible for managing users.